IBM/cics-bundle-maven/samples/bundle-war-deploy/README.md

 # Bundle WAR deploy sample
-This sample demonstrates how you can add configure an existing WAR project to build a CICS bundle.
+This sample demonstrates how you can configure an existing WAR project to build a CICS bundle.
 Everything within the demo-war directory would be an existing Maven project.
 The additional step to publish this to CICS is the additional plugin in the pom.xml:

 ## Set Up